shaise/FreeCAD_FastenersWB/CONTRIBUTING.md

 at standards tables for parts the method already implements, or measuring existing fasteners in FreeCAD.

+### Reusing code for identical fasteners on different standards
+In the case you want to add a new fastener that is identical to an existing fastener but with different name (i.e. ISO299 is identical to existing DIN508), Do the following:
+- on `FastenersCmd.py` in `FSScrewCommandTable` table add an apropriate line.
+- on `FSAliases.py` add an entry to both `FSIconAliases` and `FSTypeAliases` tables.
+The key is the new fastener, and the data is the existing identical fastener.

 ## Making icons

 Dust off your graphic design skills.